Azure/azure-rest-api-specs/documentation/ci-fix.md

 We believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/642.
 Until fixed, spec authors should **not** suppress the violations in `readme.md`, but rather have label `Approved-LintDiff` applied to their PR to ignore the errors.

+### `@singleton` causes `EvenSegmentedPathForPutOperation` and `XmsPageableForListCalls`

+If `EvenSegmentedPathForPutOperation` and/or `XmsPageableForListCalls` are failing for OpenAPI generated from TypeSpec using `@singleton` (OpenAPI path ends with `/default`), we believe this is a false positive: https://github.com/Azure/azure-openapi-validator/issues/646.
+Until fixed, spec authors should **not** suppress the violations in `readme.md`, but rather have label `Approved-LintDiff` applied to their PR to ignore the errors.

 ## `Swagger Avocado`

 >[!IMPORTANT]